De Young Museum: Archives of American Art

 Since 1991, the American Art Department has housed a set of the Smithsonian Institution’s Archives of American Art microfilm collection.
 In conjunction with the Bothin Library and department research files, the American Art Study Center is the most important research center for American art on the West Coast.

+European

+In 2026, the museum displayed Monet and Venice, an exhibition that highlighted the key moments in Claude Monet's life in Venice that culminated in the Water Lilies series.

 International contemporary

 In 1988, the Fine Arts Museums made a commitment to collect international contemporary art.
 In addition to works in traditional media, this commitment has expanded the museums’ holdings of works in new or multiple media––including installation and conceptual works, video and other time-based media, and photography and other lens-based media––to more accurately reflect contemporary art practice.